 Shop local farmers and artisans.
-Let your family enjoy art pieces and the amazing flavors of fresh veggies, sweet tupelo honey and vine-ripened fruit.
-Open the first and third Saturdays of the month, from 9 a.m. to 1 p.m.
-EDT Feb.-Dec. in downtown Port St. Joe.
+Let your family enjoy art pieces and the amazing flavors of fresh veggies, sweet Tupelo Honey and vine-ripened fruit.
+The market is open the first and third Saturdays of the month from 9 a.m. to 1 p.m.
+EDT in downtown Port St. Joe.

 No comments on this item Please log in to comment by clicking here